emberjs/rfcs/text/0894-eslint-plugin-import.md

 ## Alternatives

-The implementation, aside from the [resolver](#resolver) issues, is fairly straightforward.
+The implementation is straightforward.

 The main alternative is to do nothing, and leave it up to users to add eslint-plugin-import on their own.
 But if we are able to install and correctly setup this plugin for users, it will enable many more users to take advantage of this additional type of linting.

 ## Unresolved questions

-* The [resolver](#resolver) issues are still outstanding.
+* We will bypass the [resolver](#resolver) issues by disabling the rule.
-* This needs further testing with TypeScript and various app/addon/engine/monorepo/package structures.
+* Ensure this is tested with TypeScript, different module types, different app/addon/engine structures, different Ember versions, etc.